arbor-sim/arbor/scripts/README.md

 tsplot
 ------

-The `tsplot.py` script is a wrapper around matplotlib for displaying a collection of time series plots.
+The `tsplot` script is a wrapper around matplotlib for displaying a collection of time series plots.

 ## Input data